mezo-org/validator-kit/native/README.md

 - `CONNECT_VERSION` - version for the connect sidecar
 - `CONNECT_DOWNLOAD_SCRIPT` - link (or path) for the connect download script

+> [!NOTE]
+> You can use your custom connect installation script (example for that is `install_skip.sh`).
+This one is customized to set a connect version to be installed (default installation script always installs binary with `latest` tag on it).

 ### 2. Prepare installation script to run

 Before running `v-kit.sh`, make sure it can be executed by your shell: